timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-auth.md

 # Multinode authentication

-Once you have your instances set up, the next task is configuring your PostgreSQL instances to accept connections from the access node to the data nodes.
+When you have your instances set up, the next task is configuring your PostgreSQL instances to accept connections from the access node to the data nodes.
 The authentication mechanism used when accepting such connections might be different than the one used by external clients